mrrk8879/Olympic-Games-Data-Analysis/README.md

 Key Queries
-1. How many Olympic Games have been held? sql
+1. How many Olympic Games have been held?
-Copy code

 CREATE MATERIALIZED VIEW total_games AS

 SELECT COUNT(1) AS total_olympic_games

 FROM (SELECT games FROM OLYMPICS_HISTORY GROUP BY games) AS subquery;

 SELECT * FROM total_games;

-2. List down all Olympics games held so far. sql
+2. List down all Olympics games held so far.
-Copy code

 SELECT

     SUBSTRING(games, 1, POSITION(' ' IN games)) AS year,

-    SUBSTRING(games, POSITION(' ' IN games)) AS season, city
+    SUBSTRING(games, POSITION(' ' IN games)) AS season,

+    city

 FROM OLYMPICS_HISTORY

 GROUP BY games, city

 ORDER BY year;

-3. Number of nations participating in each Olympics game. sql
+3. Number of nations participating in each Olympics game.

-Copy code
-CREATE MATERIALIZED VIEW total_no_of_countries_per_season AS SELECT
+CREATE MATERIALIZED VIEW total_no_of_countries_per_season AS

+SELECT

     games,

     COUNT(1) AS total_countries

 FROM (

     SELECT games, region

     FROM OLYMPICS_HISTORY oh

     JOIN OLYMPICS_HISTORY_NOC_REGIONS ohn USING(noc)

     GROUP BY games, region

     ORDER BY games) AS no_of_countries

 GROUP BY games;

 SELECT * FROM total_no_of_countries_per_season;
-...

-(Include the other queries in the same format.)

 Running the Queries
 Once you have set up the database and imported the data, you can run the above queries to get insights into the Olympic Games data.